How to Use Crowdsourcing for Any Business

 Get Feedback to Improve App Monetization and Web Sales

-Use Multiple Mass Payment Methods
+Use Multiple Global Payment Methods

-Having a quality payment system to handle work done by the crowd is essential to the success of any project the crowd works on.
-Allowing workers choose the best and most efficient payment method for their geography and their personal needs, will keep them happy and coming back for more work.
+Having a quality payment system to handle the work done by the crowd is essential to the success of any crowdsourced-based project.
+Allowing workers to choose the best and most efficient payment method based on their geographic location and personal needs will help keep them happy and coming back for more work.